dmbarbour/glas/docs/GlasConfigLang.md

   * can comprehend and control variation
   * lightweight guarantee of termination

+## Thoughts

+Some ideas: a distribution is modeled as a namespace of modules, but we'll also need to logically rename which 'global' modules are referenced by a module within the distribution.
+This requires preserving the 'ln' map to apply renames to defined modules.
+It is feasible to have scoped or private global modules after accounting for renames.

+For file locations, I'll need to reference the location of the current file.

 ## Structure

-I propose that a configuration compile to a record of [namespaces](GlasNamespaces.md), similar to the ".g" programs.
-This is convenient both for consistency and for abstraction of locations.
-In case of `from Location import ...` we can potentially abstract Location as a reference to a namespace or hierarchical namespace component.
+Toplevel: A dictionary that may contain [namespaces](GlasNamespaces.md).

+This is consistent with the initial glas language.
+However, there would be some significant differences regarding how

+This simplifies abstraction and mixins compared to directly modeling a toplevel namespace.
+It is also consistent with my initial glas language.
+The main differences are that locations in the configuration language must be more concrete, and the language should guarantee termination.

-But compared to the primary glas language, configurations will have a more limited computation language.
-This might be expressed as an [abstract assembly](AbstractAssembly.md), even if we don't immediately take advantage of the abstraction.
+*Aside:* We could still use an [abstract assembly](AbstractAssembly.md) when compiling the configuration, even if we don't take any advantage of this abstraction.

 ## Locations